Virgoan Chieftain’s Daughter, Atienna Imamu

 “Atienna,” Bachiru retorted, fending her fork off with a fork of his own, “talk some sense into your friend!
 She knows nothing of empathy or sympathy!
 She has sold her heart to some devil!”

 Atienna glanced between them and waited a beat.
 She could hear their heavy panting amidst the lull in heated conversation.

 “Bachiru,” she addressed her brother first, “if you feel so strongly about this, why don’t you take it to the Council instead of wearing yourself out here?
 Our father is a chieftain on the Council, isn’t he?
 Is it not better to speak to him about these things?”

 Bachiru opened his mouth to retort, and Safiyah did as well.
 Their faces were creased with confusion.
 She could read their thoughts like the pages from her book—‘whose side was she on?’

 “Safiyah,” she addressed her friend next.
 “The Council has already made their decision, and it’s a decision that coincides with your beliefs.
 And you and I both know that Bachiru is too stubborn to ever change his opinion.”
 She smiled gently, almost sheepishly.
 “Forgive me, but I’m having a hard time understanding exactly why this argument is happening to begin with.
 You’ve disagreed about this subject with members from other tribes, but I’ve never seen you reach this level of anger.”
 After a pause, her smile turned impish.
 “Unless there’s another reason for this…”

 Their brows furrowed with confusion and then rose with realization.
-They tried a glance in each other’s direction but paused halfway and instead settled back into their chairs and began to busily shove their mouths with the spiced rice.
+They tried a glance in each other’s direction but paused halfway, settling back into their chairs and busily shoving their mouths with the spiced rice, jerky, and mashed yam.